 Water droplets are great to work with.
 You can use them after a rainfall or even create them yourself with a spray gun.

-The best thing about these droplets is they add a texture to your image.
-They let you blur out the background, letting the colours shine through.
+The best thing about these droplets is they add texture to your image.
+They let you blur out the background, letting the colors shine through.

 More interestingly, they mimic mini crystal balls, harnessing objects found in the background and making them sharp as a tack.

 The plus side is that they will look much bigger than they really are, turning little pieces of magnificence into grandeur objects.

 Abstract macro photography is one of the easiest projects to undertake.
 You can turn the most obvious objects into abstractions, just by getting closer to them.

 They are the images that people will spend a long time in front of, trying to figure out what that image is of.
 For you, it was a scrunched-up piece of tin foil.
 But for your viewers, it might be one of the most interesting photographs they have ever seen.